 You should develop a routine of going to bed around the same time each night.
 Your body's cardiac rhythm activates and keeps you asleep, and you're more likely to go to sleep and stay asleep if you have a routine.

-Remove all electronics from your bedroom and refrain from using them before you go to bed.
-You want to create an environment conclusive of sleep, which includes eliminating any unneeded sources of light or noise.
+- Remove all electronics from your bedroom.
+You want to create an environment of sleep, which includes eliminating any unneeded sources of light or noise.

 Best Foods for Bedtime Snacking